corcorana/restingIAF/appendix.md

     number_sections: yes
 bibliography: libraryAC.bib
 ---
-This appendix gives a more formal account of the estimators implemented in the algorithm, and technical details about the operations we use to derive them.
+This appendix gives a more formal account of the estimators implemented in the algorithm.
-We also provide some additional advice regarding SGF parameter selection.

-# IAF indices
+# Peak alpha frequency
-Peak alpha frequency (PAF) can be formalised in terms of the local (i.e. relative) maximum within the alpha band
+Peak alpha frequency (PAF) can be formalised in terms of the local maximum within the alpha band:

 $$ \text{PAF} =
 \begin{cases}